tomswartz07/rfduino/README.md

 Hook up an Arduino via USB.
 Double-check the Makefile and verify the settings are correct for your setup.

+Move the appropriate sketch out of the `files` directory into the root.
+Edit the Makefile `PROJECT` variable to reflect the name of the .ino file.

 ```bash
 $ make